ujjwalt/guacamole/README.md

   * Mapping embedded models
   * Realizing basic associations

 For all the mapping related parts you don't have any configuration options yet, but have to stick with the conventions.
-Obviously this will change in the future but for now there more important parts to work on.
+Obviously this will change in the future but for now there are more important parts to work on.
 Before we dig deeper into the mapping of embedded or associated models let us look at the CRUD functionality.

 #### Create models